awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 1. For `--region`, choose a different AWS Region than that of your Aurora primary Region\.

 1. Do one of the following:
-   + For an Aurora global database based on Aurora MySQL5\.6\.10a only, use the following parameters:
+   + For an Aurora global database based on Aurora MySQL 5\.6\.10a only, use the following parameters:
      + `--engine` – `aurora`
      + `--engine-mode` – `global`
      + `--engine-version` – `5.6.10a`